A degree bound for families of rational curves on surfaces: Introduction

-A bound for the parametric degree over an algebraically closed field of characteristic 0 is given in \cite{sch2} in terms of the sectional genus and degree of $\MsS$.
-In \cite{sch3} bounds for the parametric degree over perfect fields are expressed in terms of the level and keel.
-The upper bound in \cite{sch2} can be interpreted as an upper bound on the level.
+An upper bound for the parametric degree over an algebraically closed field of characteristic 0 is given in \citep[Theorem~9]{sch2} in terms of the sectional genus and degree of $S$.
+In \citep[Theorem~20]{sch3} bounds for the parametric degree over perfect fields are expressed in terms of the level and keel (\DEF{levelandkeel}).
+The upper bound in \citep[Theorem~9]{sch2} can be interpreted as an upper bound on the level.
 The analysis of \cite{sch3} applied to toric surfaces led to new inequalities for invariants of lattice polygons in \cite{sch4}.
-In subsection 2.7 of \cite{cst1} it is conjectured that the inequality can be improved using the number of vertices.
-In \cite{sch5} these inequalities for lattice polygons are translated to inequalities of rational surfaces.
-In the conclusion of \cite{sch5} the conjecture of \cite{cst1} is restated in the context of rational surfaces.
+In \citep[Section~2.7]{cst1} it is conjectured that the inequality can be improved by taking into account the number of vertices.
+In \citep[Theorem~5]{sch5} these inequalities for lattice polygons are translated to inequalities of rational surfaces and in \citep[Section~4]{sch5} the conjecture of \cite{cst1} is restated in the context of rational surfaces.